Sahara desert tour.

 A Pre-booked Sahara desert tour is good for you if you prefer everything organized for you if you want to just turn up and be led the whole way and be hassle free in planning.
 However with tours, everything is on time restraints, there’s an itinerary to follow, there’s no freedom of length of time spent in one place, or where to eat and sleep and depending on your view that can be seen as a pro or a con.

 If you want to do it independently, you have to do all the research yourself, figure out a route, decide where to stop and how long for and then figure out which local or guide can take you into the desert dunes themselves.

 Remember, you should go for the option that suits you and your traveling style best.

 I’ll be honest, I prefer to do trips independently, I like to have the freedom to explore in my own way at my own pace, to figure out my own route, and doing things my way.
 For me, it’s more of an adventure to get to the destination that way.

 Having said that, I have taken tours in the past and due to time restraints (I was only in Morocco for a week) I chose to book a Sahara desert tour.

 Budget Sahara Desert Tour options.

-If you decide to go the organised tour route, then your first course of action is to seek out a tour company/operator.
+If you decide to go the organized tour route, then your first course of action is to seek out a tour company/operator.

 When it comes to choosing one for the Sahara desert, there is no need to worry.
 There’s no shortage of budget tour options.

-I learnt that most operators pretty much offer the same options and itineraries the only difference between then are the prices.
+I learned that most operators pretty much offer the same options and itineraries the only difference between then are the prices.
 (Prices vary on the quality of the tour operator and trip.
-However some companies charge a higher rate for a poorer quality of trip.
+However, some companies charge a higher rate for a poorer quality of the trip.
 More on this later.)